 In order to encourage early completion of works the funding paid will be tapered as follows;

 - Sites completing the changes after 24 March 2022 but on or before 23 June 2022 will be paid 80% of the funding offered.

 - Sites completing the changes after 23 June 2022 but on or before 31 August 2022 will be paid 70% of the funding offered.

 How to take action and comply

-There are still 2 windows left for submitting your applications via the ENA web portal.
+Submission of applications is via the ENA web portal.
 Gilkes can support you through this or fully manage the process for you.